top of page

 Tsunami models: Relevant Studies

 The largest tsunamis are often attributed to earthquakes in subduction zones.
 This has led my career to study the physics of earthquakes and their tsunamigenic potential.
-Our understanding of earthquakes, tsunamis and other coastal hazards has a high societal impact.
+Recently, we have also investigated other tsunamigenic processes, such as landslides and volcanic eruptions.
+Our understanding of tsunamis and other coastal hazards has a high societal impact.
 Nearly 40% of the world population live within 100 miles from the coast.
 Thus, tsunamis and other coastal hazards can significantly impact the life of the inhabitants of a country and their economy.
 Here I explain some of my work on tsunami and earthquake models.

 Volcanic tsunamis